FlexHDR: Modelling Alignment and Exposure Uncertainties for Flexible HDR Imaging: Related Work

 The seminal work of \cite{kalantari17} was the first to introduce a training and testing dataset with dynamic scene content.
 Their proposed method for learning-based HDR fusion is composed of two stages: first, input LDR images are aligned using a classical optical flow algorithm~\cite{liu09} and then a CNN is trained to both merge images and potentially correct any errors in the alignment.
 Shortly after, \cite{wu18} proposed a similar approach that does not perform a dense optical flow estimation, but rather uses an image-wide homography to perform \textit{background} alignment, leaving the more complex non-rigid \textit{foreground} motions to be handled by the CNN.
 However, this method is highly dependent on the structure of the reference image, and the magnitude and complexity of the motion.
 Thus, if certain regions are saturated in the reference image, it fails to accurately reconstruct them in the ﬁnal result.
 Both \cite{kalantari17} and~\cite{wu18} rely on the optimisation of the HDR reconstruction loss to implicitly learn how to correct ghosting and handle the information coming from different frames.
 However, neither provides an explicit mechanism to prevent incorrect information (e.g.~overexposed regions) from influencing the final HDR estimation.
 Despite the noteworthy performance improvement over existing methods at the time, these approaches still suffer from ghosting, especially for fast moving objects and saturated or near-saturated regions.

 Yan et al.~\cite{yan19} address some limitations of its predecessors by establishing an attention mechanism to suppress undesired information before the merging stage, e.g.\,misalignments, overexposed regions, and focus instead on desirable details of non-reference frames that might be missing in the reference frame.
-In the work of Prabhakar et al.~\cite{prabhakar20} parts of the computation, including the optical flow estimation, are performed in a lower resolution and later upscaled back to full resolution using a guide image generated with a simple weight map, thus saving some computation.
+In the work of Prabhakar et al.~\cite{prabhakar20} parts of the computation, including the optical flow estimation, are performed in a lower resolution and later upscaled back to full resolution using a guide image generated with a simple weight map, thus saving some computation. ~\cite{kalantari19} propose the first end-to-end deeep learning based video HDR algorithm which drastically improved inference speeds compared to classical methods.

 More recently, the state of the art in HDR imaging has been pushed to new highs. \cite{niu21} propose the first GAN-based approach to HDR reconstruction which is able to synthesize missing details in areas with disocclusions.
 Liu et al.~\cite{liu21} introduce a method which uses deformable convolutions as an alignment mechanism instead of optical flow and was the winning submission to the 2021 NTIRE HDR Challenge~\cite{perez21}.
 Contemporary work has explored and pioneered new training paradigms, such as the weakly supervised training strategy proposed by \cite{prabhakar21}.